etsangsplk/splunk-jupyter/README.md

 ...go back to http://localhost:8888, load your Notebook into Jupyter and run it.

+Make sure the Notebook is running on Python 2.7.
+Splunk's SDK works only with that version.

 ## Deleting your Docker Environment
 After you've finished testing, you can delete your docker environment by typing: